liya28/AIOStuBu/README.md

 [Separation of Concerns](https://www.geeksforgeeks.org/separation-of-concerns-soc/)
-during software development, the group initially planned for an [Onion Architecture](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423) for AIOStubu, but due to time constraints and inexperience with managing medium-sized projects, we later settled for a
+during software development, the group initially planned for an [Onion Architecture](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423) for AIOStuBu, but due to time constraints and inexperience with managing medium-sized projects, we later settled for a
 [Layered Software Architecture](https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/ch01.html).